ssube/onnx-web/docs/setup-guide.md

 If the script works, there will be an image of an astronaut in `outputs/test.png`.

-If you get any errors, check [the known errors section](#known-errors-and-solutions).
+If you get any errors, check [the known errors section of the user guide](user-guide.md#known-errors).

 ## Windows-specific methods